awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

        --inline-recipe fileb://path/to/component/recipe
    ```
 **Note**
 This step creates the component in the AWS IoT Greengrass service in the AWS Cloud\.
 You can use the Greengrass CLI to develop, test, and deploy your component locally before you upload it to the cloud\.
-For more information, see [Develop a custom component](create-components.md#develop-component)\.
+For more information, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md)\.

-For more information about creating components, see [Create custom AWS IoT Greengrass components](create-components.md)\.
+For more information about creating components, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md)\.

 ## Create custom machine learning components<a name="create-private-ml-components"></a>